stuartd/keymapper/README.md

 As a convenience for people who have disabled the Caps Lock, Num Lock or Scroll Lock keys, Key Mapper has a facility to toggle the value of these keys, in case - for example - an application sets Caps Lock on but the key is disabled.

+There's a (very weird?) form that lets you change the colour of mapped buttons

+You can view a 'slideshow' of all installed keyboards - it's in the 'Advanced' menu

 * * *

 [Download .exe file (Windows 10/11 or .Net 4.8)](https://github.com/stuartd/keymapper/releases/download/keymapper/KeyMapper.exe)